moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 (https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release))

 After a release is created, your container image will be built and published to the Analytical Platform's container registry.

+You can check if your container image has been pushed by [logging in to the Analytical Platform Common Production AWS account](https://moj.awsapps.com/start/#/console?account_id=509399598587&role_name=modernisation-platform-mwaa-user&destination=https%3A%2F%2F509399598587-pyma7ahz.eu-west-2.console.aws.amazon.com%2Fecr%2Fprivate-registry%2Frepositories%3Fregion%3Deu-west-2).

 An example repository can be [found here](https://github.com/moj-analytical-services/analytical-platform-airflow-python-example).